ASHIQ02KHAN/C-programme/README.md

-Home for fourth day home for fifth
+Home for fifteen day home for sixth